Lulekani/Easy-Equities/README.md

 # EasyEquities
- EasyEquities active scraper to issue instructions
+ EasyEquities active scraper to issue trading instructions on the investing platform